 The sand wheels for the Lounge Wagon were the widest of all wagons on the list, making for easy work pulling the thing through the sand.
 While in wagon mode you could theoretically put kids in it, that’s not the Lounge Wagon’s primary design.
 Additionally, we found that in testing the Lounge Wagon fit in my car just fine but we struggled to get it into my wife’s car, both of which are modest-sized crossovers.
 So we’d recommend double checking the measurements of your vehicle before pulling the trigger.
 While the Lounge Wagon definitely did not fold up to be the most compact on the list, we did find it to be very heavy duty and had the largest carry capacity of all the wagons on the list.

-Best Gear and Kid Wagon
+Runner Up: Best Gear Wagon

 |Best All-Around for Families||Radio Flyer Beach and Boardwalk Wagon||$177||9||150 lbs, 2 kids||Extendable arm and canopy|

 |Best Budget Beach Wagon||Amazon Basics Utility Wagon||$110||7.2||132 lbs||Easy to fold and unfold|

 |Best Luxe Pick for Families:||Veer Cruiser||$699||8.8||2 kids (55 lbs) or 300 lbs gear||Kid’s accessories galore|

 |Best All-Terrain Gear Wagon||earth + kin MULE||$300||9.6||150 lbs||Lightweight, attaches to bike or car|